 Please note, athletes entered in the Elite wave are not eligible for Age Group prizes.

 Yes, we plan to build a bespoke camp site at the venue.
-Please notes that dogs cannot stay in the camp site, but they are welcome in the rest of the park.

 The average price of accommodation is fairly low, but you are advised to book well in advance as this is a popular holiday destination and hotel/B&B accommodation can be limited.